swcarpentry/python-novice-gapminder/index.md

 ### Built-in Functions (and Methods) and Help

-*   Teaching: 5 min
+*   Teaching: 10 min
+    *   Include re-running cells and re-running all
-*   Exercises: 5 min
+*   Exercises: 10 min
     *   Chain calculations with max and min
     *   Find a useful method using help(str)
     *   Parsons Problem to achieve specific results with string methods